-Specific recommendations for devices and software will vary by academic department or college.
+Specific recommendations for devices and software varies by academic department or college.
 Students are encouraged to consult with their academic advisor to determine what hardware and software they should have.

-The ISU Book Store offers educationally discounted prices on laptop computer hardware and software for ISU students, faculty, and staff.
-Students should use the Major Success web app to find the recommendations for their intended program of study.
+The ISU Book Store offers education discounts on computer hardware and software for students, faculty and staff.
+Students should use the Major Success web page to find recommendations for their intended program of study.

-Ear buds/headsets and a microphone are highly recommended but not required.
-These will be especially useful for students who will be listening to online lectures or participating in help sessions in a shared space.
+Earbuds/headsets and a microphone are highly recommended but not required.
+These items are especially useful when listening to and participating in online lectures or meetings when located in a shared space.

-A webcam (either built into the computer, or separate) may be required as part of hybrid courses.
-A webcam may also be required as part of proctoring software used to proctor online exams.
+A webcam (either built into the computer or separate) may be necessary as part of your course requirements.
+A webcam may also be required when taking an online exam.

-ISU does not recommend students use tablets, mobile phones or netbooks as their primary computing device, though these devices may help supplement their computing needs.
+Iowa State does not recommend students use tablets, mobile phones or netbooks (Chromebooks) as their primary computing device for the following reasons:

 - Many courses rely on video and interactive content to deliver essential course materials.
 Not all video and interactive content formats are supported by these devices.

-- The primary learning management system at ISU is Canvas which can be used with iPad or Android devices.
-However, some critical features may require additional applications to function that are not available on all devices.
+- Canvas, the primary learning management system, can be used on select mobile devices.
+However, some critical features may require additional applications that are not available on all devices.

-- Some majors require software that will not run on iOS or Android devices.
+- Some programs of study require software that will not run on iOS or Android devices.

-- Netbook computers are likely insufficient for students’ use throughout the duration of their college experience and may not be able to run specific software needed for certain courses.
+- Netbook computers may not be able to run specific software needed for certain courses.

-If a student already owns a desktop computer that meets their college or department’s specifications, it may be an acceptable alternative, as long as the student does not have any courses that require them to bring a laptop to class.
-Borrowing or purchasing a mobile device for use on campus is still strongly recommended for the reasons stated above.
+If a student already owns a desktop computer that meets their college or department’s specifications, it may be an acceptable alternative, as long as the student does not have any courses that require them to have a laptop when in class.

 Laptop computer and software purchasing

-The ISU Book Store offers educationally discounted prices on laptop computer hardware and software for ISU students, faculty, and staff:
+The ISU Book Store offers education discounts on computer hardware and software for students, faculty and staff.

-- Students should use the Major Success web app to find the recommendations for their intended program of study.
+- Students can use the book store's Major Success web page to find recommendations for their intended program of study.

-ISU considers computer security to be extremely important.
+Computer security is extremely important.
 Protect your computer by:

-- Locking the door to your room and not leaving your laptop unattended in libraries or other public areas.
+- Locking the door to your room and not leaving devices unattended in any public area.